What’s the Context Here?

 - Allow the use of external credit ratings (say, by Moody’s or S&P) under the Standardized Approach.
 In Europe, loans to businesses that are rated investment grade or above by the rating agencies enjoy more favorable treatment under the Standardized Approach – in some cases, risk weights as low as 20%.

-- Allow unrated companies to qualify as investment grade under the Standardized Approach without requiring the company to have securities listed on a recognized exchange at least until 2031.
+- Allow unrated companies to qualify as investment grade under the Standardized Approach without requiring the company to have securities listed on a recognized exchangeat least until 2031.
 This means that companies whose securities are not listed on a recognized exchange due to factors unrelated to credit quality may nevertheless qualify as investment grade, with exposures therefore benefitting from a 65% risk weight instead of 100%.
+Although this is currently intended to be a transitional provision to give regulators across jurisdictions time to coordinate and harmonize their approaches to Basel III finalization, it addresses a key weakness of Basel III and should be made permanent and incorporated into the Basel framework.

 - Allow for a lower risk weight for small businesses if not otherwise eligible for the 65% risk weight for “investment grade” companies.
 Europe already provides a favorable capital treatment for small business lending, which lowers costs for small businesses borrowing from European banks.